-Cultivating a friendship with his cousin George Plantagenet, Duke of Clarence (pictured right), the power hungry younger brother of the Yorkist king, Edward IV, her ambitious father Warwick hatched a plan to marry his eldest daughter and heiress, Isabel Neville to George, however George's brother, the king, wary of Warwick's growing power, vetoed the match.
+Cultivating a friendship with his cousin George Plantagenet, Duke of Clarence, the power-hungry younger brother of the Yorkist king, Edward IV, her ambitious father Warwick hatched a plan to marry his eldest daughter and heiress, Isabel Neville to George, however, George's brother, the king, wary of Warwick's growing power, vetoed the match.

-In France, under the auspices of Louis XII of France, Warwick renewed his alliegence to the dispossessed Lancastrian queen, Margaret of Anjou, which was cemented by the marriage of his younger daughter, Anne Neville, to Edward Plantagenet, the Lancastrian Prince of Wales, the heir of Henry VI, the marriage took place on December 13, 1470, at Amboise.
+In France, under the auspices of Louis XII of France, Warwick renewed his allegiance to the dispossessed Lancastrian queen, Margaret of Anjou, which was cemented by the marriage of his younger daughter, Anne Neville, to Edward Plantagenet, the Lancastrian Prince of Wales, the heir of Henry VI, the marriage took place on December 13, 1470, at Amboise.

 Clarence, in what can only be described as a paranoic state of mind, convinced himself that his wife had been poisoned by a servant, Ankarette Twynho, who was promptly brought before the justices at Warwick.
 The unfortunate Ankarette Twynho was found guilty by a jury controlled by Clarence and hanged.
 It was reported that Clarence fed rumours that Edward was a bastard, the product of an illicit union between Duchess Cecily of York and an archer, Blaybourne and that he cast doubts on the validity of Edward's marriage to the queen, Elizabeth Woodville.

-Isabel's son, Edward, Earl of Warwick (pictured left), due to his closeness to the throne, was imprisoned in the Tower of London by Henry VII and was executed by in 1499 on a trumped up charge of treason, the unfortunate youth was beheaded after attempting an escape with the pretender Perkin Warbeck.
-Clarence's daughtrer, Margaret, Countess of Salisbury (right), known as the last of the Plantagenets, was executed by King Henry VIII on 27 May 1541,
+Isabel's son, Edward, Earl of Warwick (pictured left), due to his closeness to the throne, was imprisoned in the Tower of London by Henry VII and was executed in 1499 on a trumped-up charge of treason, the unfortunate youth was beheaded after attempting an escape with the pretender Perkin Warbeck.
+Clarence's daughter, Margaret, Countess of Salisbury (right), known as the last of the Plantagenets was executed by King Henry VIII on 27 May 1541.